PeterTheobald/HackerDojoPythonGroup/python-recipes.md

+## Python recipes for common workflows

-# First install tool: pyenv https://github.com/pyenv/pyenv?tab=readme-ov-file#installation
+First install tool: pyenv https://github.com/pyenv/pyenv?tab=readme-ov-file#installation

-#  Start a new project:
+### Start a new project:
-#    Make repo at github.com and copy the CODE ssh URL
+Make repo at github.com and copy the CODE ssh URL
-#    On your local machine open a terminal:
+On your local machine open a terminal:
 ```
 % cd ~/Documents # or wherever you keep projects
 % git clone <paste repo_URL> # makes a new folder and downloads repo into it